abdeoliveira/i3-polybar-config/README.md

 # Just my config files for i3wm and polybar

-Also, it contain my own scripts to show information in polybar.
+Also, it contains my own scripts to show information in polybar.
 Check some screenshots of my system using this setup.
-Please note there are many dependencies for both i3/config and polybar/config files to work.
-Please check the files first in order to accomodate them.
+Please note there are many dependencies for both i3/config and polybar/config files to work which you must accomodate before running this configuration.
+Just check both files.

 # My Desktop